 - Class A CDL Permit (Must Pass general knowledge, combinations, and air brakes portions)

 - DOT Physical and Drug Screen (Prospective students must receive a voucher from the Alabama Career Center or Alabama Aviation College for a free physical and drug screening) The Enterprise State Community College has a contract with Dr. Williams, 557 Glover Ave, Enterprise, AL 36330, (334) 489-4566.

 NOTE: In compliance with Federal Motor Carrier Safety Regulations, a Motor Vehicle Report, students must provide a copy of their Motor Vehicle Report (MVR) and the results of DOT physical and controlled substance tests to the instructor by the first day of class.

 If your idea of an exciting job is being on the open road instead of behind a desk, consider training for a Class A commercial driver’s license.
 In addition to working as a local, regional or over-the-road truck driver for a dedicated company – or as an entrepreneur – a Class A CDL holder may work as a supervisor, truck driver, CDL training instructor, mechanic, or bus driver.

-100% funding for the 6-week class is available through the Alabama Career Center.
-For information regarding eligibility and application for the Workforce Innovation and Opportunity Act (WIOA), please contact an Alabama Career Center near you!
+100% funding is available through the Alabama Career Center.
+For information regarding eligibility and application for the Workforce Innovation and Opportunity Act (WIOA), please contact an Alabama Career Center:

 Program Costs & Fees: